MuseTeens More: The 14th Youth Leadership Scheme

 Using the museum as an interactive learning platform, the "MuseTeens: Youth Leadership Scheme" enables secondary school students to learn from practice in a museum environment, thus enhancing their interest in local culture, broadening their horizons in art, and fostering an active learning attitude and spirit of serving the community.
 Since its inauguration in 2006, the scheme has been well-supported by secondary school teachers and students.

-This year's "MuseTeens: Youth Leadership Scheme" invites applications starting in early June 2018.
-In early-July, a group of 60 young people who are interested in and enthusiastic about culture will be selected to become MuseTeens.
-They will receive training and gain practical experience offered by the Hong Kong Heritage Museum from July to August, and participate in the extended activities after the summer holiday.
+This year's "MuseTeens: Youth Leadership Scheme" invites applications starting in early June 2019.
+In mid-July, a group of about 60 young people who are interested in and enthusiastic about culture will be selected to become MuseTeens.
+They will receive training and gain practical experience offered by Hong Kong Heritage Museum from July to August, and participate in the extended activities after the summer holiday.
 Upon completion of the scheme, the museum will present awards to strongly performing MuseTeens to encourage them on their cultural odyssey.

 The museum will organise a series of all-round training programmes, including talks, visits, workshops, special themed programmes and practical activities.
 Areas of extensive training covered are as follows: